-The ongoing cyber-attacks against Uyghurs have been traced back to at least two Chinese threat groups — Evil Eye, and an unnamed actor — per Volexity, based on the modus operandi of delivering malicious code using compromised websites.
+The ongoing cyber-attacks against Uyghurs have been traced back to at least two separate Chinese threat groups — Evil Eye and an unidentified actor — per Volexity, based on the modus operandi of delivering malicious code using compromised websites.

 Android as an attack surface

 Over the weekend, multiple reports from TechCrunch and Forbes found that Chinese advanced persistent threat (APT) groups were using a number of previously undisclosed flaws in iOS (since patched by Apple) to lure Uyghur Muslims to malicious sites that installed spyware on the devices.

 The development followed an earlier analysis by Google’s Project Zero security team last week, which uncovered a group of malware-infested websites that were used as a watering hole to attract and infect iPhone users by penetrating iOS’s digital protections.

 But Google’s deep-dive of the exploits also faced some criticism for not revealing the names of the websites that were used in the attacks, and the threat actors behind the operation.

 Now it appears there’s to more to the story than meets the eye, as the attacks seem to have leveraged Android phones as an attack surface — a fact that was completely missing from Project Zero’s report.